George Claassen: Articles

+Claassen is a peer-reviewed social scientist on subjects such as the media and science communication and his research has been published in science journals such as Ecquid Novi, the Tydskrif vir Geesteswetenskappe, Journal of Science Communication, Communicatio, Current Allergy & Clinical Immunology, Historia, and others.
+He has also published chapters in various books on the media and science communication.

 Social media

 Claassen was active on a blog called Prometheus Unbound (hosted on WordPress) and from 2009 on a blog called Prometheus Liberated, however both are now defunct.
-Since 2011 he has been active on Twitter.

 Personal life

 Claassen's parents were Petronella Claassen (née Theunissen) and George Nicolaas Claassen, a schoolmaster from Middelburg Hoërskool and South African athlete who won the 1961 Comrades Marathon.
 He is one of four children, the others being Danie, Maryna and Wynand, who captained the Springboks in the 1980s.

 Claassen is married and has three children.